Azure AD Group Sync

 group-claims

-1. Ensure that the desired users and groups are added to the Turbot SAML app in Azure AD.
-Failure to have users and groups provisioned for the application will cause issues with Turbot recognizing who belongs to what groups and will prevent access into Turbot via Azure AD.
+1. Ensure that the desired users and groups are added to the Guardrails SAML app in Azure AD.
+Failure to have users and groups provisioned for the application will cause issues with Guardrails recognizing who belongs to what groups and will prevent access into Guardrails via Azure AD.
 More information can be found in the Microsoft documentation, Managing user assignment for an app in Azure Active Directory.